 Inspections.
 The Judicial Council shall be permitted access to inspect the System upon twenty-four (24) hours’ prior written notice to Licensee.
 The Judicial Council personnel must be accompanied by personnel of Licensee during any non-emergency inspection of the System, unless Licensee agrees in writing to waive its right to accompany the Judicial Council personnel on all non-emergency inspections.
 This requirement in no way prohibits the Judicial Council from inspecting any and all portions of the Site and Licensed Area at any time.

 Mechanic’s Lien / Stop Notices – Removal of Liens.
-Licensee shall not cause or permit any liens to attach or to be placed upon or encumber the Site, Licensed Area or Facility, or permit the filing of a stop notice against the Judicial Council, arising from or resulting out of any work performed by Licensee or Licensee.
+Licensee shall not cause or permit any liens to attach or to be placed upon or encumber the Site, Licensed Area or Facility, or permit the filing of a stop notice against the Judicial Council, arising from or resulting out of any work performed by Licensee or its contractor(s).
 If any such lien attaches, or stop notice is filed, Licensee agrees to cause the lien and/or stop notice to be removed within ten (10) Business Days of notification thereof by the posting of a stop notice release bond or lien release bond, payment of the lien and/or stop notice lien or otherwise.
 If Licensee fails to remove the lien within this time period, in addition to its other remedies under this SLA, the Judicial Council may undertake to cause such lien and/or stop notice to be removed and charge to Licensee any costs and expenses incurred in connection with the removal of said Lien.
 Licensee agrees to hold harmless, defend and indemnify the State, the Judicial Council and Court against all costs and expenses (including reasonable attorneys’ fees and court costs at trial and on appeal) incurred in discharging and releasing any such lien and/or stop notice.
 The Judicial Council may record a Notice of Non-Responsibility and shall provide a copy of such to Licensee when recorded.

 Protection of Facility, Site and Licensed Area.
 Licensee shall not do or permit to be done anything which will invalidate any fire, extended coverage, or other insurance policy covering the Facility, the Site or the Licensed Area, the State or the Judicial Council’s interest in the Facility, the Site, or the Licensed Area, or that will violate any warranty for the Facility, the Site, the Licensed Area, or roof if the System is roof-mounted.
 Licensee shall comply with all Applicable Laws and Regulations, and recommendations of the Judicial Council or the State, including without limitation any risk management department or office or any other department or office performing a similar function.